chef/chef-workstation/docs-chef-io/content/workstation/berkshelf.md

 `gecode` solver is used.
 Otherwise, the `ruby` solver is utilized by default.

-The `gecode` solver matches the engine used by the Chef Infra Server, so will more closely reflect the behavior of the Chef Infra Server in selecting cookbooks:
+The `gecode` solver matches the engine used by the Chef Infra Server, so it reflects the behavior of the Chef Infra Server in selecting cookbooks:

 ``` ruby
 solver :gecode